MaJerle/lwrb/docs/user-manual/thread-safety.rst

 =============

 Ring buffers are effectively used in embedded systems with or without operating systems.
-Common problem most of implementations have is linked to multi-thread environment (when using OS) or reading/writing from/to interrupts.
+Common problem most of implementations have, is linked to multi-thread environment (when using OS) or reading/writing from/to interrupts.
-This is linked to common question *What happens if I write to buffer while another thread is reading from it?*
+Question becomes *What happens if I write to buffer while another thread is reading from it?*

 One of the main requirements (beside being lightweight) of *LwRB* was to allow *read-while-write* or *write-while-read* operations.
 This is  achieved only when there is single write entry point and single read exit point.